-- As on date of this rospectus 1 Equity share holds 1 vote. - We have only one class of Equity Shares of face value of ₹ 10/- each. - We have entered into tripartite agreement dated December 22, 2023 with CDSL and December 13, 2023 with NSDL. - Our Company will file the shareholding pattern in the form prescribed under Regulation 31 of the SEBI (Listing Obligations and Disclosure Requirements), Regulations, 2015, one day prior to the listing of the Equity shares.
+- As on date of this Red Herring Prospectus 1 Equity share holds 1 vote. - We have only one class of Equity Shares of face value of ₹ 10/- each. - We have entered into tripartite agreement dated December 22, 2023 with CDSL and December 13, 2023 with NSDL. - Our Company will file the shareholding pattern in the form prescribed under Regulation 31 of the SEBI (Listing Obligations and Disclosure Requirements), Regulations, 2015, one day prior to the listing of the Equity shares.
 The shareholding pattern will be uploaded on the Website of the BSE before commencement of trading of such Equity.

-10. List of Shareholders of the Company holding 1% or more of the paid up Share Capital of the Company:- a) As on the date of filing of this Prospectus:- b) Ten days prior to the date of filing of this Prospectus:- c) One Year prior to the date of filing of this Prospectus:-
+10. List of Shareholders of the Company holding 1% or more of the paid up Share Capital of the Company:- a) As on the date of filing of this Red Herring Prospectus:- b) Ten days prior to the date of filing of this Red Herring Prospectus:- c) One Year prior to the date of filing of this Red Herring Prospectus:-